Artur-Bertoni/ToDoApp/README.md

+Sim, você está absolutamente certo.
+A instalação da ferramenta `dotnet-ef` **deve acontecer antes** de rodar o comando para adicionar migrações.
+O fluxo correto seria:

+1. Primeiro, instalar a ferramenta `dotnet-ef` (se ela ainda não estiver instalada).
+2. Em seguida, rodar o comando de migração.

+Vou corrigir o fluxo no `README.md` para refletir essa ordem de operações corretamente.

+### **README.md Atualizado:**

+---

 # TO DO LIST Application

 ## Description
 This is a "To Do List" web application built using Vue.js for the frontend and ASP.NET Core (C#) for the backend.
-The backend uses SQL Server for storing task data.
+The backend uses SQL Server for storing task data, which can now be managed using Docker for easier setup.

 ## Technologies Used
 - **Frontend**: Vue.js